jfairley/nestorbot-pull-requests/README.md

 A custom bot application for [Slack](https://slack.com/) built with [Nestorbot](https://www.asknestor.me/) to show relevant organization issues and pull requests.

+## What It Does

+This bot script fetches all open Github issues and pull requests for the levelsbeyond organization using the [Github APIs](https://developer.github.com/v3/issues/#list-issues).
+It parses each issue for relevant "snippets" of text and messages back to you any matches.
+Think of it like piping to `grep`.

+### What is a Snippet?

+A "snippet" is simply a piece of text.

+### What is a Team?

+A "team" a grouping of snippets.
+You can create a team for yourself (see `User Commands`) or for your team (see `Team Commands`).

+### How Do I Use It?

+You can interact with nestorbot directly by sending a direct message in Slack to `nestorbot`.
+Alternatively, within a channel, you can tag `@nestorbot` in your command.
+Just be sure to invite `nestorbot` to the channel.

+If you want to experiment, try out any of the commands as a direct message to `nestorbot`.
+Nothing is permanent, and you won't break it. :wink:

 ## Bot Usage (in Slack)